Aphrodite: Art

 Aphrodite is the central figure in Sandro Botticelli's painting Primavera, which has been described as "one of the most written about, and most controversial paintings in the world", and "one of the most popular paintings in Western art".
 The story of Aphrodite's birth from the foam was a popular subject matter for painters during the Italian Renaissance, who were attempting to consciously reconstruct Apelles of Kos's lost masterpiece Aphrodite Anadyomene based on the literary ekphrasis of it preserved by Cicero and Pliny the Elder.
-Artists also drew inspiration from Ovid's description of the birth of Venus in his Metamorphoses.
+Artists drew inspiration from Ovid's description of the birth of Venus in his Metamorphoses.
 Sandro Botticelli's The Birth of Venus (c.
-1485) was also partially inspired by a description by Poliziano of a relief on the subject.
+1485) was partially inspired by a description by Poliziano of a relief on the subject.
 Later Italian renditions of the same scene include Titian's Venus Anadyomene (c.
 1525) and Raphael's painting in the Stufetta del cardinal Bibbiena (1516).
 Titian's biographer Giorgio Vasari identified all of Titian's paintings of naked women as paintings of "Venus", including an erotic painting from c.
-1534, which he called the Venus of Urbino, even though the painting does not contain any of Aphrodite/Venus's traditional iconography and the woman in it is clearly shown in a contemporary setting, not a classical one.
+1534, which he called the Venus of Urbino, although the painting contains none of Aphrodite/Venus's traditional iconography, and the woman is in a contemporary setting.